avouros/clustering-workplace/README.md

 - Files contain further information about relevant studies and links to online material used for the various formulas.

+- All the R packages/codes used for the MATLAB implementation are under the GPLv3 license.

 ## Citations for software and datasets that we have used in this project

 ### Datasets